AIShaktiNeil/Fraud-Detection/README.md

 # Bank Transaction EDA for Fraud Detection

 This repository contains an **exploratory data analysis (EDA)** project focused on detecting fraud in bank transactions.
-The project leverages data visualization, preprocessing, and unsupervised clustering techniques (DBSCAN) to uncover patterns and identify potentially fraudulent transactions.
+The project leverages data visualization, preprocessing, and unsupervised clustering techniques to uncover patterns and identify potentially fraudulent transactions.

 ## Project Overview